pmo234/Learn_Scotland/README.md

 [David](https://github.com/dvdjms) & [Mikhail](https://github.com/MikhailGorbunov) </b>

-A full stack React website that allows users to login, see a score rationg and be to play 4 different quizes about history of edinburgh
+A full-stack React website that allows users to log in, see a score rating and be to play 4 different quizzes about the history of Edinburgh.

 <!-- 🚧 <b> NB: This is app has reached its MVP, but is still under construction</b> 🚧 -->